ibm-cloud-docs/containers/cs_clusters.md

 ## Creating clusters with the CLI
 {: #clusters_cli}

 A cluster is a set of worker nodes that are organized into a network.
 The purpose of the cluster is to define a set of resources, nodes, networks, and storage devices that keep applications highly available.
 Before you can deploy an app, you must create a cluster and set the definitions for the worker nodes in that cluster.
+The create options vary depending on whether you create a free or standard cluster.
 {:shortdesc}

 Before you begin, [make sure you have the minimum required permissions in IBM Cloud infrastructure (SoftLayer) to provision a standard cluster](cs_users.html#infra_access).